core-wg/senml-spec/draft-ietf-core-senml.md

 entries in the Record and also to all Records after it up to, but not including, the next Record that has that same base field.
 All base fields are optional.
 Regular fields can be included in any SenML Record and apply only to that Record.
+All comparisons of text strings are performed byte-by-byte (and therefore necessarily case-sensitive).

 ## Base Fields {#senml-base}